Get the "FAQs" and the "facts".

 - You don't know what you don't know.
 What you don't know can hurt you if you make a decision that appears to be right in some ways but is really detrimental or ineffective in the context of your entire financial picture.
 Do you really understand the tax implications of a large investment decision, the nuances of the different mortgage loans you're being quoted, or if you're spending too much (or too little) on insurance coverage?

 - Even with what you do know, you may not be executing or implementing it as well as you know you should.
 Getting a financial planner who can also be your money coach is like having a fitness trainer or nutritionist if you're serious about your health.
 Can you buy a gym pass and plan to go five times a week for an hour on your own accord?
 Yes.
-Will you literally do that?
-Probably not (if you do, way to be!).
+Will you actually do that?
+Depends on you right?
+But for most people, probably not.
 And when you do, will your workouts be as effective as if you had a personal trainer there watching you?
 Again, probably not.
 The same goes for your finances.
 You know you need to budget, or pay off debt, or research your investments better...but you're not getting around to it.
 If you're serious about reaching financial goals, you might consider hiring a fee-only financial planner.

 - Even though you could figure it out on your own, you know it will take a ton of your time.
 It takes way longer to DIY anything than it does to outsource to an expert.
 And time is money.
 Save the limited time in your life for what you do best and what makes you happiest, not wasting an excessive amount away managing your money because you're not willing to get help from someone who can do it more accurately and efficiently.